samsquire/user-urls/README.md

 # user-urls

 Users have a URL that changes as they move the mouse around an application.
 This URL captures what else is on the screen.
-It represents a query for what the user is able to do right now.
+It represents a query for what the user is doing right now and what they could be doing.

 # Examples